MineTrax/minetrax.github.io/docs/web/dot-env.file.md

 DISCORD_REDIRECT_URI=http://minetrax.world/auth/discord/callback # Just change the domain part of this url to your domain.
 You will need this url while creating discord oauth app.
 DISCORD_BOT_TOKEN= # Bot token for discord bot.

-SETTINGS_CACHE_ENABLED=false # It is recommended to keep it as it is.
+SETTINGS_CACHE_ENABLED=true # It is recommended to keep it as it is.
 RANDOM_USER_AVATARS=true # User who haven't uploaded any profile image get a unique randomly generated profile image by default.
 Set this false if you want to disable this feature.

 APP_LOCALE=en # This is used to set the app locale.
 Change it to your locale if you want to change the app locale.
 Eg: `de`